Learning viscoplastic constitutive behavior from experiments: II. Dynamic indentation: Conclusions

 In this current part II, we extend the formulation to account for dynamic rigid contact.
 We account for the unilateral contact constraint in the forward problem through a Lagrange multiplier and slack variable.
 We employ an efficient staggered numerical algorithm to compute the dynamical evolution while strictly enforcing the contact condition.
 The adjoint relations are derived in this setting, and we solve these with a numerical technique similar to that used for the forward problem.

 We demonstrate the method on synthetic data, recovering the behavior of a J2 viscoplastic material that features power-law strain and rate hardening.
 The recovered parameters accurately capture the contact force vs indentation depth curves.
 To further validate the recovery, we conduct independent quasistatic uniaxial tensile simulations, and compare the response with that of the synthetic parameter set, where we observe excellent agreement.
-We additionally demonstrate that our method is robust to initial choice of parameters.
-With only the macroscopic load vs indentation depth evolution, we can accurately recover material behavior from synthetic data, with the fluctuations in these curves providing sufficient richness.
+We additionally demonstrate that our method is robust to initial choice of parameters {and varied indenter shapes}.
+With only the macroscopic load vs indentation depth evolution {from a few tests}, we can accurately recover material behavior from synthetic data. {The time-series of the macroscopic data, along with the fluctuations in these curves, encodes sufficient richness for accurate characterization.}

 We apply the inversion methodology to experimental indentation data.
 Notably, we apply this approach to both RHA-steel and Al 6061-T6 specimens, successfully recovering elastic modulus, yield, and strain hardening parameters.
 We verify the method by comparing the response of the recovered parameters to that of previously recorded values from the literature in an independent uniaxial tensile test.
-We see excellent agreement for both materials.
+We see excellent for both materials.